Word Meanings - ISOSPORE - Book Publishers vocabulary database

 1. The act or process or producing, bringing forth, or exhibiting to view; as, the production of commodities, of a witness.
 2. That which is produced, yielded, or made, whether naturally, or by the application of intelligence and labor; as, the - PRODUCTIBILITY

 The state of being productible; producibility.
-Ruskin. - PRODUCTIBLE
+Ruskin. - PRODUCIBLE

-Capable of being produced, brought forward, brought forth, generated, made, or extended. -- Pro*du"ci*ble*ness, n. - ZYGOSPORE
+Capable of being produced, brought forward, brought forth, generated, made, or extended. -- Pro*du"ci*ble*ness, n. - PRODUCTIBLE

 Same as Zygosperm.
 A spore formed by the union of several zoöspores; -- called also zygozoöspore. - PRODUCER'S GOODS